nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2

 * 1b.
-The details of the student to be deleted is in the wrong format
+The details of the student to be deleted is in the wrong format/missing
   * 1b1.
 System gives error message and requests for details in correct format
   * 1b2.
 User re-enters the correct information